 While initial letter and picture clues may work when students are reading simple, patterned books, they are unreliable and bad habits start.
 Students who rely on these strategies struggle dramatically when faced with words in isolation, texts with no pictures, or multisyllabic words.
 Decodable texts break students of these habits and force them to rely on their phonics skills.

 Additionally, leveled readers may give teachers a false sense of reading growth.
 Students using leveled readers can take off fast and with relative ease because they are good at memorizing the words in these simple texts.
 These same students often “hit a wall” in first grade when text becomes more challenging.

 Curious to learn more about decodable texts vs. leveled readers?
 In this post, I further discuss the difference between decodable texts and early leveled readers, and I explain when students should move from decodable to leveled texts

-Included with each passage:
+Included with each passage and book:

 💗 explicit lesson plans with suggested pacing

 💗 activities for before, during, and after reading